stuartellis/tf-tasks/README.md

 TFT_UNIT=my-app task tft:new
 ```

 The tooling creates each new unit as a copy of the files in `tf/units/template/`.
 The template directory contains a complete and working TF module for AWS resources.
 This means that each new unit is immediately ready to use.
 You are free to change units as you need.
-For example, you can completely remove the AWS resources from a unit, or use different versions of the same providers in separate units.
+For example, you can completely remove the AWS resources from a unit, or have different versions of the same providers in separate units.

 The tooling only requires that each unit is a valid TF module with these tfvars:

 - `environment_name` (string)
 - `product_name` (string)
 - `unit_name` (string)
-- `track` (string)
+- `edition` (string)

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

 > If you amend a module to not use AWS, ensure that you change the tests.

 ### Contexts

-This tooling uses _contexts_ to provide profiles for TF.
+This tooling has _contexts_ to provide profiles for TF.
 Contexts enable you to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.

 To create a new context, use the `tft:context:new` task: